Therena/OpenFolderExtension/README.md

 ![Contextmenu](Images/contextmenu.png)

-And the select the "Open folder" to open the explorer.
+And then select the "Open folder" to open the explorer.

 ![Explorer Opened](Images/explorerOpened.png)

 ## Contribute